Rhode Island Leave Laws

 Neither Rhode Island’s Legislature or courts have clarified whether an employer can cap accrued leave (although this is probably lawful) or implement a “use-it-or-lose-it” policy requiring employees to use their leave by a set date or lose it.

-An employer in Rhode Island may be required to provide an employee unpaid sick leave in accordance with RI Parental & Family Medical Leave Act and the federal Family and Medical Leave Act or other federal laws.
+Beginning on July 1, 2018, Rhode Island will require certain employers to provide paid sick leave to employees.
+Rhode Island Sick Leave Law.
+Additionally, employers in Rhode Island may be required to provide an employee unpaid sick leave in accordance with RI Parental & Family Medical Leave Act and the federal Family and Medical Leave Act or other federal laws.

 Rhode Island requires employers to pay employees 1½ times their regular rate on Sundays and the following holidays: